FabricLabs/fabric/docs/P2P_FORWARD.md

   the payload.
 Confidentiality is an application concern (e.g. sealed documents).
-- **Peel / misbehavior:** when a peer peels and delivers `inner`, integrity failures (body-hash / signature) and forbidden contract ops **do not** hard-disconnect or derank the TCP last hop.
+- **Peel / misbehavior:** when a peer peels and delivers `inner`, integrity failures (body-hash / signature), forbidden contract ops, bad session key claims, and nested-`P2P_RELAY` depth exceed **do not** hard-disconnect or derank the TCP last hop.
 Relays forward bit-identical outers, so punishing the last hop would let an attacker cut honest links.
 The outer `P2P_FORWARD` frame is still verified against its path-builder signature before peel/forward.

 ## Example